College Mission

 We conceive of planning as an iterative process within the context of our Mission and Values.

-“Student success and community success are our highest priorities.
+Walter Tribley photo“Student success and community success are our highest priorities.
 We interpret that to mean ensuring students earn a degree or certificate in the most affordable and efficient way possible.
 We take seriously our responsibility to partner with our communities so that our unique capabilities as an educational institution are aligned with community needs and plans.
-We are updating and expanding our campuses to meet student needs and support programming in areas important to our region.”
+We are updating and expanding our campus to meet student needs and support programming in areas important to our region.”

 – Walter Tribley, NWCCD President

-Our Annual Strategic Planning Retreat includes a review of strategies and their fit with our Mission as well as an Environmental Scan that integrates data about the college, our community, and the market as a whole.
+Our strategic initiatives are driven by our Mission as well as environmental scans that integrate data about the college, our community, and the market as a whole.
 As a public institution, we also are guided by State Interests and Strategies as set forth in the Wyoming Community College Commission Strategic Plan.

 Financial planning supports the strategic planning process.
-Master planning is aligned with our strategic planning process to ensure that capital priorities respond to actual needs.
-The Board-approved Master Plans for Sheridan and Gillette include campus maps showing existing and planned facilities.
-The plans are reviewed regularly with particular attention to physical plant capacity and its ability to support strategic priorities.
+Master facilities planning is aligned with our strategic planning process to ensure that capital priorities respond to actual needs.
+The Master Facilities Plan includes campus maps showing existing and planned facilities.

 Institutional Scorecard

-Our Institutional Scorecard is a snapshot of organization health based on seven key indicators.
+Our Institutional Scorecard is a snapshot of organization health based on key indicators.

 For additional information contact: